 These products include serums and exfoliators.
 Serums are designed to add extra nutrients to the skin, and to help brighten the complexion and do all kinds of other lovely things.

-Our Strength Training Serum brightens, plumps and smooths the skin and is ideal for adding to our simple cleansing and moisturising products for an extra boost.
+Our Deep Hydration Serum brightens, plumps and smooths the skin and is ideal for adding to our simple cleansing and moisturising products for an extra boost.
 Lots of our fans call this serum their secret skin weapon and we totally know why!
 It helps to support the renewal process of the skin, helping to minimise fine lines, reduce areas of pigmentation and restore elasticity.

 An exfoliant helps to slough away dead skin cells and flush out the pores, helping to clear away blockages and the buildup of dirt and cellular debris that can lead to spots and acne breakouts.